pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

-I have a friend who has always been a supporter of science.
-Yet for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work, and the fact that commonsense reasoning suggests it’s implausible.
+I have a friend who's always supported science.
+Yet for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work and careful reasoning suggesting it’s implausible.

 Some swear by homeopathy; others dismist it as pseudoscience.